MediaComem/comem-archidep/README.md

 # COMEM+ Architecture & Deployment course

-The goal of this course is ...
+The goal of this course is to learn:

+* How to use the command line and version control.
+* The basics of system administration and cloud computing architectures.
+* How to deploy applications on a Linux server on an IaaS platform (Amazon Web Services).
+* How to deploy applications on a PaaS platform (Heroku).
+* Continuous integration and continuous delivery (Travis CI).

 This course is a [COMEM+][comem] [web development course][comem-webdev] taught at [HEIG-VD][heig].